cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

       version 2 (the “**Protocol**”).
 The provision of the Platform and the Protocol is based solely on our independent actions.

-2. **WE PROVIDE A PLATFORM TO INTERACTING WITH THE GNOSIS PROTOCOL**
+**2. WE PROVIDE A PLATFORM TO INTERACTING WITH THE GNOSIS PROTOCOL**

    1. We provide a graphical user interface (the “**Platform**”) to facilitate you interacting with the Protocol.